ILLEGAL: the making of a graphic novel with live Soundtrack by Séan Mac Erlaine

 ILLEGAL tells the story of one boy’s epic journey to Europe.
 Andrew and Gio will talk about the process involved in putting together ILLEGAL.
 From their initial thoughts and ideas, through location sketches, to script, to storyboarding, final artwork, and publication.
 Giovanni will be live drawing on stage during the event.

 Illegal won the Judges’ Special Award at the Children’s Books Ireland Awards in May, and the UK paperback edition was released in August.
 Illegal is also currently nominated for the Carnegie Medal and Kate Greenaway Medal.

 In September they, along with Illegal co-writer Eoin Colfer, went on a promotional tour for the US release which had a first edition print run of 75,000 copies.

 Image courtesy Andrew Donkin 2018

-Acclaimed composer Seán Mac Erlaine presets a new musical commission for three musicians responding live to Giovanni Rigano’s powerful images from Illegal.
+Acclaimed composer Seán Mac Erlaine presents a new musical commission for three musicians responding live to Giovanni Rigano’s powerful images from Illegal.
 For fans of the book and new audiences alike, Mac Erlaine’s score brings another imaginative dimension to this work.
-Performed by Matthew Nolan (electric guitar, effects), Mary Barnecutt (cello, flute), Seán Mac Erlaine (clarinet, electronics).
+Performed by Matthew Nolan (electric guitar, effects), Mary Barnecutt (cello, vocals), Seán Mac Erlaine (vocals, guitar, electronics).

 Seán Mac Erlaine is a Dublin-based woodwind instrumentalist, composer and music producer, recognised as one of Ireland's most forward-thinking creative musicians.
 Seán's work intersects folk, free improvisation, jazz and traditional music.
 He also collaborates with a range of non-musical artists, particularly in theatre and radio.